sushi-gif/virtuoso-backend/README.md

-# FastAPI Backend
+# Virtuoso Backend

-This is a FastAPI-based backend application designed to serve as the core of your system.
-It provides RESTful APIs, integrates with a database, and interacts with external services.
+This is a FastAPI-based backend application designed to serve as the core of your virtuoso system.
+It provides RESTful APIs to interact with k8s+virtuoso, integrates with a database, and interacts with external services.

 ---